 • 1965: Kamurocho, Tokyo

-Brutal Combat and Musical Gameplay
+Brutal Combat and Musical Gameplay Mechanics

-The new combat loop focuses on:
+The new combat loop focuses on several key elements:

 • Weapon integration: A heavy emphasis on blade-based combat and stabbings.

-What to Expect Next
+What to Expect from Stranger Than Heaven

-While the scale of five cities and five decades is breathtaking, questions remain regarding the game's structure.
+While the scale of five cities and five decades is breathtaking, questions remain regarding the game's overarching structure.
 Yokoyama referred to each era as "stages," leading to speculation about whether players can revisit previous cities or if the game will feature traditional side stories.